gnubodhi/Dans-Soil-Alchemy/README.md

 ---

-## 🪱 Alternative: Dog Poo Treatment
+## 🪱 Bonus: Dog Poo Treatment

-If you don’t want to burn dog poo, try this method:
+I recommend composting dog poo serperately away from food crops.
+You can try this method:

 - Dig a hole and place a **bottomless bucket or worm tower** in the ground
 - Add dog poo with some **finished compost** to attract worms